 Lara Raith doesn't react with visible emotion when Harry and she destroy part of her home, he makes her pay blood money, threatens killing her if one of her kind tries the genocide route again, or forces her to free the tiny fae she captured on the pretense they were trespassing.
 However, when Harry asks for Listerine because of a strange taste in his mouth, Lara finally loses it and whispers at Harry to leave.

-A Rare Sentence: Harry makes mention of the events of Blood Rites with the line, "cult of porn-star sorceresses."
+A Rare Sentence: Harry makes mention of the events of Blood Rites with the line, a "cult of porn-star sorceresses."
 Molly is taken back and asks if she heard it right.
 When told he meant what he said, she accepts it.

 Reality Ensues: Murphy suffers from this with her demotion since the last book.
 She might have saved a young girl from some evil Fae who happened to murder other people, but as that cannot be reported, she has no justifiable reason for missing a day during a murder investigation.